practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Scala/Running and building Scala programs - baby steps/(C) Compile Scala source code "directly" to run on the JVM/README.md

     println("Hello, world for Java!")
 ```

-Compile it on Windows 11 and run it on the JVM (Java Virtual Machine) like this:
+Compile it on Windows 11 like this:

 _> scalac hello_world_for_java.scala_